thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-codebase-integrity.md

 #Codebase Integrity QA

+Codebase Integrity helps keep our repositories and code clean, easy to understand, and dead simple for anyone to pickup and start coding with.

 **Remove unused assets and scripts from the project**

 There are certain files that should never be in a repository.
 Rendered/compiled files, user generated content, and extremely large images and vidoes are a couple examples.